Trouverecc/Trouverecc.github.io/_pages/cv.md

 Service and leadership
 ======
-* Double Innovatton Center, Faculty of Intelligence and Computtng, Tianjin University
+* Double Innovatton Center, Faculty of Intelligence and Computing, Tianjin University
-  * Director of Science and Technology Associatton
+  * Director of Science and Technology Association
 * Class Peer Support Leader
 * Computer Science and Math Tutor